gojek/heimdall/README.md

 **Can I contribute to make Heimdall better?**

-[Please do!](https://github.com/gojektech/heimdall/blob/master/CONTRIBUTING.md) We are looking for any kind of contribution to improve Heimdalls core funtionality and documentation.
+[Please do!](https://github.com/gojektech/heimdall/blob/master/CONTRIBUTING.md) We are looking for any kind of contribution to improve Heimdalls core functionality and documentation.
 When in doubt, make a PR!

 ## License